tjunge/muspectre/doc/dev-docs/source/CodingConvention.rst

 Nonmember, Static Member, and Global Functions
 ----------------------------------------------

 Prefer placing nonmember functions in a namespace; use completely global functions rarely.
+Note: placing functions in a namespace keeps them globally accessible, the goal of this is not to suppress the use of non-member functions but rather to avoid polluting the global and ``muSpectre`` namespace by grouping them together in thematic namespaces, see for instance the namespace ``MatTB`` in ``materials/materials_toolbox.cc``.
 Do not use a class simply to group static functions, unless they are function templates which need to be partially specialised.
 Otherwise, static methods of a class should generally be closely related to instances of the class or the class's static data.

 Pros:
   Nonmember and static member functions can be useful in some situations.
 Putting nonmember functions in a namespace avoids polluting the global namespace.